dennishg32/Pizza-Lover-Shop/README.md

 ## BDD

-- Client checks information
+- Customer checks our Menu
-- The web offers the client to contribute through the form of contact us
-- The website offers more information hidden inside of icons
+- Customer chooses the size of pizza
+- Customer chooses what kind of crust he or she would like the pizza to have
+- Customers choose the topping(s) they want on my pizza.
+- Customer has to place an order for Pizza and see the total charge for it.
+- Customers has an option to order as many pizzas as they want.
+- Customers have an option to have the pizza delivered or not.
+If delivered they will be alerted how much the delivery charge will be.

 ## Known Bugs

-If you find a bug, kindly open an issue [here](https://github.com/dennishg32/DelaniStudio/issues) by including your search and the expected result.
+If you find a bug, kindly open an issue [here](https://github.com/dennishg32/Pizza-Lover-Shop/issues) by including your search and the expected result.

 ## Author